pombredanne/elsim-5/README.md

 is shall be used and of it produces correct results.
 CMID seems to be a very unfamiliar distance measure which is only used in one thesis which is in french unfortunately.

+The Signature Format used in Elsim is overcomplicated.
+Too many dicts inside lists inside dicts...
+Probably should consider using yara instead.

 Compression Method
 ------------------